mshockwave/portfolio/content/blog/llvm-sched-interval-throughput.md

 So our task can really boil down to finding the right-most cycle here.
 Looking at the last diagram, we might considering using `max(ReleaseAtCycles) x N` as the right-most cycle for instructions with resource segments here again.

-Because first, the resource with `max(ReleaseAtCycles)` -- `P1` in this case -- will always be the resource where righ-most cycle happens.
+Because first, the resource with `max(ReleaseAtCycles)` -- `P1` in this case -- will always be the resource where right-most cycle happens.
 Now the question would be the quantity of this right-most cycle: _Intuitively_, resource with `max(ReleaseAtCycles)` will always be the one that concatenates with its counterpart in the next instruction, back to back, without any "gap" in between.
 So the quantity of right-most cycle can be easily calculated as `max(ReleaseAtCycles) x N`.

-As you might have noticed, having no gap is an important prerequsite here, otherwise if there is a gap, it will becomes part of the _recurring_ factor.
+As you might have noticed, having no gap is an important prerequisite here, otherwise if there is a gap, it will becomes part of the _recurring_ factor.
 Namely, the right-most cycle will be something like `(max(ReleaseAtCycles) + C) x N` where `C` is a constant factor of gap.

 But is it always the case for resources with `max(ReleaseAtCycles)` to have no gaps in between?